La Bicicleta: Critical reception

+Upon release, "La Bicicleta" was met with positive reviews from music critics.
 Writer Leila Cabo of Billboard deemed the song to be "catchy".
 Natalie Roterman from the Latin Times also called it "catchy and joyful".
 Ana Marcos of El País called "La Bicicleta" a candidate for song of the summer.
 She noted how it managed to return Colombian music to the forefront of the Latin genre, following the structural formula of songs by other contemporary Latin artists.
 Javier Soto of Univision noted how the opening lines, "Nada voy a hacer, rebuscando en las heridas del pasado", were sung with a lot of passion by Vives, and added that later on, the song managed to "perfectly combine" the elements of vallenato and reggaeton.
 A writer of El Tiempo opined that "La Bicicleta" showcased Vives's characteristic sound - a mixture of national Colombian music with urban beats.
 A Clarín writer felt that the name-dropping of Piqué was a promotional strategy to increase the song's sales.

 Eliana Lopez from Variety Latino acknowledged how "La Bicicleta" was representative of both artists' styles and a fusion of musical styles combined "to perfection".
 She added that it was a "fresh and simple song, perfect to dance to for the summer".
 A writer of E!
 Online echoed her statements, writing that the song "promises to make the whole world dance".
 In another article for the same publication, called it "song of the summer" which acted as a soundtrack for parties, strolls and gyms at the right time of the year.
 Willy Varela Pupo of El Heraldo deemed the track a "historical collaboration".
 A Tiempo.com.mx writer who described "La Bicicleta" as amusing, felt that the duo not only showcased their singing talents in it, but their "beautiful friendship" as well.
 A more mixed review for the song came from Chuck Campbell from Knoxville News Sentinel who felt that Shakira and Vives didn't match and that the former was the more "dexterous" one in the song.
 At the 17th Annual Latin Grammy Awards held on 17 November 2016, "La Bicicleta" won in two main categories, namely, Record of the Year and Song of the Year.
 It also won in the categories for Single of the Year and Tropical Song of the Year at the Premio Lo Nuestro 2017.

 Billboard included "La Bicicleta" among the 50 essential Latin songs of the 2010s decade.